 - The organism itself: Visible under microscope or cultured

-The window period varies by infection and by the type of test used.
+The detection time varies by substance and by the type of test used.

 | Infection | Test Type | Earliest Detection | Optimal Testing | Conclusive |